 Plastic and esthetic surgeon in Tunisia

-A preoperative check up will be carried out as prescribed.
+A thorough preoperative examination with blood tests will be carried out as prescribed.

 No aspirin-based medication should be taken during the 10 days preceding the operation.

 You will probably be asked not to eat or drink anything for six hours before the operation.

 Type of anesthesia

 This is usually classic general anesthesia, you will sleep throughout the operation.
 Rarely a�?twilighta�� anesthesia is used (local anesthesia with intravenous sedation), this can be discussed with the surgeon and anesthesiologist.

 Each surgeon has adopted his or her own specific technique, which he or she adapts in order to obtain the best results in each case.